Dispersive evaluation of the Lamb shift in muonic deuterium from chiral effective field theory: Introduction

 In this work, we build on these two recent achievements by using $\chi$EFT to generate the $e D$ scattering data that inform the dispersion-relations (DR) analysis to obtain model-independent results for the $\mu D$ Lamb shift using only controlled approximations.
 It also allows us to validate the accuracy of the $\chi$EFT approach through a comparison with structure function data in the region where they are available. $\chi$EFT is a low-energy EFT of quantum chromodynamics that provides a description of hadronic and nuclear phenomena in terms of nucleons and pions as effective degrees of freedom.
 The nuclear Hamiltonian as well as couplings to external electroweak sources are systematically constructed as perturbative expansions in $k/\Lambda_b$ where $k\sim m_\pi$ is the typical (low) momentum scale of the process under study and $\Lambda_b$ is the scale beyond which the EFT breaks down.
-In a properly formulated EFT, one expects the calculated observables to inherit this $k/\Lambda_b$ expansion, which enables us to perform an order-by-order calculation and use the anticipated size of the ignored higher order terms as a measure of theoretical uncertainty of the calculation.
+In a properly formulated EFT, one expects the calculated observables to inherit this $k/\Lambda_b$ expansion, which enables us to perform an order-by-order calculation and use the anticipated size of the ignored higher order terms as a measure of the theoretical uncertainty of the calculation.

-Here, we will estimate the uncertainty due to higher-order terms in the $\chi$EFT expansion as suggested in Ref.~\cite{Epelbaum:2014sza} using results obtained in an order-by-order expansion.
-For a given observable $\mathcal{O}$, the nuclear physics uncertainty will be calculated as:
+Here, we estimate the uncertainty due to higher-order terms in the $\chi$EFT expansion as suggested in Ref.~\cite{Epelbaum:2014sza} using results obtained in an order-by-order expansion.
+For a given observable $\mathcal{O}$, the nuclear physics uncertainty is calculated as:

 where $\chi=k/\Lambda_b=m_\pi/\Lambda_b$ is the estimate for the chiral expansion parameter, and the superscripts indicate the order of the $\chi$EFT calculation, for which we consider corrections to both currents and interactions appearing at their respective orders.